OSU-Libraries-Research-Services/data_visualization/.ipynb_checkpoints/r_language-checkpoint.md

 keywords: data visualization, R programming language
 #abstract:
 ---
-R is a free, open-source statistical programming language that is popular in several academic fields.
-R offers several packages supporting data cleaning and data visualization, inclugin ggplot and plotly.
+**R is a free, open-source programming language designed for statistical computing and widely used across various academic disciplines.** It features a rich ecosystem of packages for data cleaning and visualization, including popular tools like **ggplot2** and **Plotly**, making it a powerful choice for data analysis and research.

 # Install R
 1. Download and install the __[R](https://cran.case.edu/)__ programming language.